Homogeneous spaces over an abelian variety: Unramified cohomology and unramified Witt group of an abelian variety

 The \emph{Gersten--Witt complex} $W_X$ of $X$, introduced by Balmer and Walter in \cite{BalmerWalter2002}, is a cochain complex of the form

 where $X^{(i)}$ denotes the set of codimension-$i$ points of $X$.

 More precisely, this complex can be written as

 where $\omega_{x/X} = \det(\mathfrak{m}_x/\mathfrak{m}_x^2)$ is a one-dimensional $k(x)$-vector space, and $W(F; L)$ denotes the Witt group of quadratic forms over the field $F$ with values in a given line $L$.
 The cohomology groups of this complex are denoted by $H^*(W_X)$.
 The term $H^0(W_X)$ is also called the \emph{unramified Witt group} of $X$, and is denoted by $W_{\mathrm{nr}}(X)$ The maps in this complex are called \emph{residue maps}.
-We recall their construction below.
+We recall their construction below in the non-oriented case.

-\begin{proposition}{\cite[Lem.~19.10]{Merkurjev2008}} Let $R$ be a DVR with fraction field $K$ and residue field $\kappa$.
-There exists a group homomorphism
+\begin{proposition}[{\cite[Lem.~19.10]{Merkurjev2008}}] Let $R$ be a discrete valuation ring (DVR) with fraction field $K$ and residue field $\kappa$, and let $\pi$ be a uniformizer of $R$.
+There exists a group homomorphism, depending on the choice of $\pi$,

 satisfying

 \end{proposition}

 These residue maps satisfy the following properties.